-To support layer 3 roaming, the switch uses IP tunneling to establish a link between itself and the access point it manages.
-The switch routes all IPv4 unicast frames so that the wireless networks are perceived as locally attached networks by the wireless switch.
+2. You can associate the SSID for roaming with a tunneled subnet.
+In this case, the switch uses IP tunneling to establish a link between itself and the access point it manages.
+The switch routes all IPv4 unicast frames so that the wireless networks are perceived as locally attached networks by the Unified Switch.

 Routing must be enabled on the switch to support L3 roaming.

 Figure 10 shows a single wireless client as it roams among three APs in three different subnets.
-A D-Link WLAN Controller Switch controls the three APs.
-When the wireless client connects to any of the APs, it receives an IP address from the WCS that is in the L3 Tunnel subnet.
+A D-Link Unified Switch controls the three APs.
+When the wireless client connects to any of the APs, it receives an IP address from the Unified Switch that is in the L3 Tunnel subnet.
 As the client roams among the APs, it maintains its connection to the WLAN and keeps the same IP address that the switch originally assigned it.
 All traffic the client sends and receives goes through the switch.